 Site24x7 also monitors server performance.
 While SNMP provides pre-installed agents on switches and routers, servers can only be fully monitored through the installation of a dedicated Site24x7 agent.
 The existence of SNMP agents in the firmware of network devices is a distinct advantage.
 Not all network managers like the idea of installing agents on-site for access by remote monitoring services, so Site24x7 gives customers the option of working on an agentless model.
 However, that strategy reduces the amount of information that the monitor can extract from the client’s servers.

 The Site24x7 service is charged for on a subscription basis, which is an attraction for startups and cash-strapped SMBs because they don’t have to pay the full cost of the monitoring software upfront.
 Even better, there is a free version of the service for very small networks with up to five servers or websites to monitor.
 The paid version of the service is marketed in four editions.
 You can gain access to a free trial that lasts for 30 days.

 Atera integrates its network monitoring system into a complete MSP support package, which includes a Help Desk system.
 The complete system covers the usage and capacity of apps and infrastructure and generates invoices and reports from logs of staff activities.

-This option would be a good choice if your IT department operates as an income center or if your business provides fee-based support to other companies.
+This option would be the right choice if your IT department operates as an income center or if your business provides fee-based support to other companies.
 The SNMP involvement in this package is concentrated on the network monitoring module.
-SNMP Traps provide a key element of the monitoring system, providing real-time alerts in the Atera console.
+SNMP Traps provide a vital element of the monitoring system, providing real-time alerts in the Atera console.